alexgpitts/OSUGlider2/CDIP_tests/README.md

 # Ocean wave measurements (CDIP Testing environment)

 This is legacy code our team used for research on how to calculate things from CDIP files.
 THe program takes in a CDIP .NC file and process it with various calculation methods.
+To view the old github repo this code is extracted from can be found here: https://github.com/alexgpitts/OSUGlider

 This program needs numpy, matplotlib, netCDF4, and xarray installed to run.
 To display different graphs, change the plotting perimeter boolean values towards the top of the driver file.